kara-franco/chat-server-and-client/README.md

 - Once a client is run (by following the directions above) then the following occurs:

-- The chat client will be prompted to choose a handle name, enter your name and press the enter key.
+		The chat client will be prompted to choose a handle name, enter your name and press the enter key.
 Example handle: kara&gt;

-- Once the message indicating you are connected appears, “You are connected!
+		Once the message indicating you are connected appears, “You are connected!
 Max message length is 500 characters…”,

-***you, the client will send the first message***
+		**you, the client will send the first message**

-- The server can then send a message to the client
+		The server can then send a message to the client

-- This messaging pattern is followed until the either:
+		This messaging pattern is followed until the either:

-- The client ends the chat session, by typing “\quit”, without

-- The server ends the chat session by typing “\quit”, without parentheses, or the client times out (after 3 minutes) parentheses
+			The client ends the chat session, by typing “\quit”, without parentheses, or the client times out (after 3 minutes)

-(this will allow the server to chat with other clients) or by using Ctrl-C to end the entire program
+			The server ends the chat session by typing “\quit”, without parentheses (this will allow the server to chat with other clients) or by using Ctrl-C to end the entire program

 - Once a client quits the chat, the server can remain on, waiting for more clients.